The Minus Man (1999)

 Vann Siegert: [narrating] People take their carriers for granted, trust them not to read the sealed envelopes or postcards even.
 They stick on their stamps and have faith.
 I deliver the mail but never get any.
 But still, it's the best job I've ever had.
 I could do it forever.

-[Vann sits in his bedroom looking at the stack of mail he stole on his route]
+[Vann sits in his bedroom looking at the stack of mail he took from his route]

 Blair: [Vann hears the voices talk behind him] What are you doing?
 That's a federal offense, isn't it?